(COLD WAR: the KENNEDY YEARS – continued)

 Two days after the assassination, Jacqueline Kennedy still stunned and suffering grief, drawing on strength.

 A week after the assassination, only 29 percent in a Gallup poll believed that Oswald had acted alone in killing Kennedy.
 The government's official investigation, called the Warren Commission, was viewed with distrust because its conclusions had been made in secret.
 As of September 2001, many still believed that Oswald was either innocent or part of a conspiracy.
-In the manner of lawyers fighting a difficult case, a number of writers have marshaled what they see as evidence of a conspiracy, relying on skepticism where it suits them, citing gaps of information here and there and making associations with confidence where it suits a conspiratorial theory.
-Their point is usually that government agents (the FBI, CIA and/or military) managed to work together to cover up a conspiracy to kill Kennedy in order to hide their deeds – deeds that would have been disapproved by society at large.
+In the manner of lawyers fighting a difficult case, a number of writers have marshaled what they see as evidence of a conspiracy, relying on skepticism where it suits them, citing gaps of information here and there and making associations with confidence where it suits conspiracy theory.
+Their point is usually that government agents (the FBI, CIA and/or military) managed to work together to cover up a conspiracy to kill Kennedy in order to hide their deeds.

 Politics of Illusion, The Bay of Pigs Invasion Re-examined, edited by Blight and Kornbluh, 1998